ucr-serverless/nadino-ingress/README.md

 Use the `curl http://10.10.1.3:80 -v` to test the normal connection to the nginx.
 Use the `curl http://10.10.1.3:80/rdma -v` to test the connection to the rdma upstream.

+## How to change log level of nginx

+Change the `error_log log/error.log` line in `nginx.conf` file.
+The nginx will load configuration files under `/usr/local/nginx_fstack/conf/` If we want debug logs, append the setting with the debug keyword, like `error_log  logs/error.log debug;`